BarnardF/Motorcycle-listing-web-scraper/README.md

 ## Acknowledgments

-- Built as a learning project to understand web scraping
+- Built as a learning project to understand web scraping and automation
 - Inspired by the need to find good motorcycle deals in South Africa
-- This project was created with the assistance of AI (Claude and ChatGPT)
+- This project was created with the assistance of AI (Claude)
+- HTML dashboard design inspired by [HTML5 UP](https://html5up.net/)
 - Thanks to the Python community for excellent libraries (requests, BeautifulSoup)

 ---

 **Questions or Issues?** Check `tracker.log` first, then open an issue on GitHub!

+**Want to see a live demo?** Check out the example dashboard at your GitHub Pages URL!